 However, did you know most facial masks aren’t doing too much to your skin?
 They’re simply not able to penetrate deep enough.
 But, there are a few masks out there that will do you good.

-Note, some of the ingredients mentioned below will be explained even further down.
+Note that some of the ingredients mentioned below will be explained even further down.

-Hydration and glow:
+Masks for hydration and glow:

 - This Dermalogica hydrating clay mask with Hyaluronic acid gives your skin a good boost of hydration and minimizes signs of aging, it’s also gluten-free, vegan, cruelty-free, and of course no parabens and that awful stuff.
 This product is especially good for dull, dry, and sensitive winter-skin.
 It can also be used around the eyes.
 Downside; it’s a little expensive, but on the other side it’s definitely worth it and the product lasts for a long time.